 acknowledgement

 Rise works on the lands commonly known as British Columbia which includes nearly 200 Indigenous Nations, with diverse traditions and histories.
-Our main office is located on the ancestral and unceded land of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səl̓ílwətaʔɬ/Selilwitulh (Tsleil-Waututh) Nations.
+Our main office is located on the ancestral and unceded lands of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səl̓ílwətaʔɬ/Selilwitulh (Tsleil-Waututh) Nations.

 We are grateful to Indigenous Peoples for their enduring stewardship over their lands since time immemorial.
 We recognize Indigenous communities for their resistance, resilience and resurgence and their enduring care of the land against colonial legal systems and practices.
 We acknowledge that as a predominantly settler organization, we share an obligation to work in solidarity with Indigenous peoples and that we have a responsibility to learn and implement decolonizing legal practices.